What is an Electrical Installation Condition Report (EICR) and Why Do You Need One? (2023)

 During an EICR inspection, the following aspects of the electrical installation are thoroughly examined:

-• Consumer Units (Fuse Box)
+- Consumer Units (Fuse Box)

 The consumer unit is a critical component of any electrical system.
 The EICR assesses its condition, ensuring that it holds the correct safety devices, is properly installed, and free from defects.
-The electrician will to behead and shoulders in the fusebox so please ensure there is plenty of access.
+The electrician will to behead and shoulders in the fusebox so please ensure there is plenty of access. - Wiring and Circuits

 All electrical wiring and circuits are checked for good workmanship, good connections (continuity), signs of wear, damage, or overloading.
 The inspection ensures that the wiring is in good condition and is safe enough for continued use.
 The wiring is inspected wherever possible: At the fuse box, at light fixtures, switches, sockets, and more.
 Our EICRs dictate that we won't use invasive or intrusive techniques in order to gain access (in simple terms, we wont rip cables out of the walls or have your carpets up and starting taking a crowbar to your floorboards, just to have a look).
-Good access to as many of this points as possible will reduce the likelihood of an EICR fail due to FI unsatisfactory codes.
+Good access to as many of this points as possible will reduce the likelihood of an EICR fail due to FI unsatisfactory codes. - Earthing and Bonding

 Earthing and bonding are essential safety nets that go out before the electrical installation is even brought online for the first time.
 These safety features are designed to protect against the risk of electric shock and fire hazards.
 The EICR verifies that these safety nets are present and adequate.
 As mentioned before, generally the hardest thing to locate are bonding to the water and gas pipes.
-Please ensure access is made to these to lower the probability of running into a fail code such as an FI or a C2.
+Please ensure access is made to these to lower the probability of running into a fail code such as an FI or a C2. - Sockets, Switches, and Fixtures

 All electrical outlets, switches, and fixtures are inspected for any faults or signs of damage, such as cracks, yellowing, or burning.
 Other things your electrician will be including in their assessment can be the suitability of their locations, and whether they are adequately earthed, if applicable.
-Common failures tend to occur at electric showers and isolators, physical damage and heat damage to sockets, melting of the FCU and cables on the immersion heater, and other signs of thermal damage from loose connections.
+Common failures tend to occur at electric showers and isolators, physical damage and heat damage to sockets, melting of the FCU and cables on the immersion heater, and other signs of thermal damage from loose connections. - Electrical Testing

 Various tests, such as Circuit Protective Conductor (CPC) continuity, Ring continuity, Insulation Resistance, RCD tests, Earth Fault Loop Impedance (EFLI), and polarity checks, are conducted to evaluate the integrity of the electrical system for safe continued use.